 No product has been released without a few bumps along the way.
 This book provides a great overview of modern product development, and how to approach the changes and setbacks you're bound to encounter.
 It offers actionable guidance on how to move past failure and lead your team to success.

 One of the most actionable books on this list, ‘Switch’ delves into why it's so difficult to create lasting change.
 The problem is the conflict between our rational mind and our emotional mind.
 The authors show how we can work to unite both minds and bring about successful change.

 While your product probably isn't a Navy ship, the lessons taught in this book will help you become a better captain to your team and your company.
 Some of the keys to success include listening aggressively, building up your people, and focusing on a purpose.
 Improving your team's quality of life builds trust and dedication, which ultimately leads to greater success for your ship.

 This is the ultimate guide to the essential concepts of technology and business.
-It's one of the few product management tools that help product managers expand their horizons and recognise emerging opportunities.
-The book covers the rationale behind major tech acquisitions to help broaden your perspective, and teaches you how to spot the next big opportunity.
+It's one of the few product management tools that help product managers expand their horizons and recognize emerging opportunities.
+The book covers the rationale behind major tech acquisitions to help broaden your perspective and teaches you how to spot the next big opportunity.

-The business world is filled with companies that fail because they stick with the status-quo, rather than investing in new technologies.
-This book will force you to accept that your product is never truly finished, whilst motivating you to continually adopt new product management tools in order to remain nimble and innovative.
+The business world is filled with companies that fail because they stick with the status quo, rather than investing in new technologies.
+This book will force you to accept that your product is never truly finished, whilst motivating you to continually adapt new product management tools in order to remain nimble and innovative.

 To learn more about being a successful product manager, check out the eight skills we think are worth mastering.